Brian E. Koch, M.D.

 Dr. Koch is the team physician for Gallatin High School, Station Camp High School, and Volunteer State Community College athletic programs.
 He also serves as a consultant to the athletic trainers at several other Sumner County high schools, as well as schools in the adjacent northern middle TN counties.
 He played varsity baseball at the collegiate level and has a special understanding and interest in the care of the athlete.
 He is an active staff member at Hendersonville Medical Center & Sumner Regional Medical Center in Gallatin.

-In his free time, Dr. Koch enjoys spending time with his wife Annie and 3 children.
-He is a sponsor for the X3/Optimum Endurance Triatholon Team and is a competitive triathlete.
+In his free time, Dr. Koch enjoys spending time with his wife Annie and 3 children and is a competitive triathlete.

 - Gallatin High School